Klipper3d/klipper/docs/Config_Reference.md

 #   This limits the maximum angular velocity (in rad/s) of a move.
 #   Lower values will result in longer print times, but prevents too
 #   fast motions near the center.
 A value of 0 deactivates the
 #   scaling.
-The default is 0.
+The default is to not apply maximum angular velocity limits.

 # The stepper_bed section is used to describe the stepper controlling
 # the bed.